Feng Shui Flowers Outside of the Front Door

 5. Do not have thorny plants at your entrance.

-The information I found was very specific placements and recommendations based on North, South, East, West which I will detail more on below.
+The information I found was very specific placements and recommendations based on North, South, East, and West which I will detail more on below.

 NORTH: